EddieFromAlphaBetas/AestheticBluishTheme/README.md

 <br> P.S: This source code is used under Mozilla Public License 2.0.
-<br> The theme is used used under Creative Commons Attribution-NonCommercial 3.0.
+<br> The theme is used under Creative Commons Attribution-NonCommercial 3.0.